Lectures on LHC Physics: QCD

-In the last step we only bring the eikonal factor into a different form which sometimes comes in handy because it separates the two divergences associated with $q_i$ and with $q_j$
+In the last step we only bring the eikonal factor into a different form which sometimes comes in handy because it separates the two divergences associated with $p_i$ and with $p_j$

-At this point we return to massless QCD partons, keeping in mind that the ansatz Eq.(\ref{eq:softgluon1}) ensures that the insertion currents only model soft, not collinear radiation.
-Just as a side remark at this stage --- our definition of the insertion current $J^{a \mu}$ in Eq.(\ref{eq:def_softcurrent}) we can generalize to colored processes, where the current becomes dependent on the gauge vector $n$ to cancel the $n$ dependence of the polarization sum
+At this point we return to massless QCD partons, keeping in mind that the ansatz Eq.\eqref{eq:softgluon1} ensures that the insertion currents only model soft, not collinear radiation.
+Just as a side remark at this stage --- our definition of the insertion current $J^{a \mu}$ in Eq.\eqref{eq:def_softcurrent} can be generalized to colored processes, where the current becomes dependent on the gauge vector $n$ to cancel the $n$ dependence of the polarization sum

-This \underline{dipole radiation term} in Eqs.(\ref{eq:def_softcurrent}) and (\ref{eq:qcd_dipole2}) we can study to see how successive soft gluon radiation will be organized for example in terms of emission angles.
-Given that in the interpretation of the DGLAP equation and its solutions the ordering of the collinear emissions plays a crucial role this is an important question.
-As it will turn out, the soft emission case will help us understand this feature.

-At this stage, calling the terms in Eq.(\ref{eq:qcd_dipole2}) a dipole is a little bit of a stretch if we compare it to a multi-pole series.
+We will study this \underline{dipole radiation term} in Eqs.\eqref{eq:def_softcurrent} and~\eqref{eq:qcd_dipole2} in detail.
+Calling them dipoles is a little bit of a stretch if we compare it to a multipole series.
 To see the actual dipole structure we would need to look at the color structure.

-We start by symmetrizing the soft radiation dipole with respect to the two hard momenta in a particular way
+Based on Eq.\eqref{eq:qcd_soft_rad} for the eikonal limit we can write out the infinitesimal cross sections for soft gluon emission off a massless quark.
+The difference between the usual QED calculation and our QCD version of it are the color factors.
+If we take for example the Feynman diagram for the Drell--Yan process we see that the color factor for gluon ration off the outgoing quark diagram squared is $\hat{T}^a \hat{T}^a = - \tr(T^a T^a) = -(N_c^2-1)/2$.
+Similarly to the derivation of the splitting kernels we need to include a factor $1/(2 N_c)$ to account for the averaging over the states of the intermediate quark.
+The phase space factor for any number of final state gluons we postpone at this stage.
+In terms of the momenta $p_1$ and $p_2$ of the outgoing quark and antiquark Eq.\eqref{eq:qcd_dipole2a} gives us for the fully massive case

+Because we are interested in the dependence on the gluon energy it is not convenient to stick to kinematic invariants.
+Instead, we compute the phase space integral over the additional gluon momentum in a specific reference frame.
+We choose both, the quark and the antiquark energy to be the same $E_1 = E_2 \equiv E_q$, with the corresponding three-momenta $E_q \vec{v}_j$.
+The three-momentum of the gluon has the direction $\hat{k}$.
+In this frame we find